 For this type of support parents will have been asked for permission for the school to refer the child to a specialist professional, e.g. Behaviour Support.
-In some cases the professional will then come into school to work with the child, although more often they provide plans and advice for ways for the school to support the child.
-Sometimes children are invited to be supported on a planned intervention programme run by the professionals out of school e.g. fine motor skills workshops at Vranch House.
+In some cases the professional will then come into school to work with the child, although more often during COVID assessments are by virtual meetings or through conversations with teachers and parents.
+Following assessment outside agencies will provide plans and advice for ways for the school to support the child.
+Sometimes outside agencies will offer some follow up support for the child or/and adults working with them.
+During COVID there may be times when it is not possible for visits to school to happen although school will continue to support the child and liaise with the agency.